paulablaza/discord-oauth2/README.md

 # discord_oauth2

-A python library that uses discord's api for easy authentication for your application!.
+A python library that uses discord's api for easy authentication for your application!

 ## Installation